-With oil and gasoline prices expected to rise over the long-term, and all regions globally developing and implementing more aggressive fuel economy and emissions standards, Linamar will continue its focus on environmentally friendly technologies that help OEMs to reduce fuel consumption and emissions.
-Fuel saving and emissions improving technologies of the internal combustion engine (ICE), in addition to electrification, will be key to meeting the more aggressive targets being implemented by lawmakers in all major regions globally.
-In the US, even with the revised CAFE and GHG emissions standards proposed by the Trump administration, which freezes the corporate average fuel economy at 37.0 MPG in MY2021-26 vehicles, down from 46.7 MPG proposed under the original 2012 standards, 70% of OEMs are on course to be non-compliant with CAFE regulations in MY2020 vehicles.
-Increased penetration of technologies like gasoline direct injection, variable valve timing, turbocharging, stop/start engine, and the proliferation of advanced 8, 9 and 10-speed automatic transmissions will be significant.
-In addition, North American automakers understand the importance of keeping pace with global competition even as the US appears to be diverging on a less stringent path.
+With all regions globally developing and implementing more aggressive fuel economy and emissions standards, Linamar will continue its focus on environmentally friendly technologies that help OEMs to reduce fuel consumption and emissions.
+Fuel saving and emissions reduction technologies of the internal combustion engine (ICE), in addition to electrification, will be key to meeting the more aggressive targets being implemented by lawmakers in all major regions globally.
+The ramp up of advanced 8, 9 and 10-speed automatic transmissions within its base of booked business is a key element of this.
 The resulting long-term path towards the reduction of greenhouse gas emissions and aggressive fuel economy improvement targets will drive continued development in Linamar's core product areas.
-Electrification of the auto industry also continues to gain momentum, with hybrid, battery electric vehicles ("BEV") and Fuel Cell Electric Vehicles ("FCEV") expected to become more prevalent on a global basis.
+Electrification also continues to gain momentum, with hybrid, battery electric vehicles (BEV) and Fuel Cell Electric Vehicles (FCEV) expected to become more prevalent on a global basis.
 As a world leader in the development and production of electrified gearboxes, and an array of production ready eAxle systems for both light-duty and commercial vehicle applications, Linamar is well positioned to take advantage of this trend as the demand for electrified vehicles continues to grow.
-A thorough industry analysis completed with Linamar's own views, in conjunction with Industry experts, including IHS Markit, predicts a pure Battery Electric Vehicle (BEV) market penetration of approximately 16% in 2030 and 30% by 2040.
+A thorough industry analysis completed with Linamar's own views, in conjunction with Industry experts, including IHS Markit, predicts a pure Battery Electric Vehicle (BEV) market penetration of approximately 19% in 2030 and 30% by 2040.